hackdays-io/mint-rally/docs/deploy_en.md

 ## 4. Setup and Deploy on Vercel

+NOTE: When deploying on Vercel, please be aware that using the `hobby` plan may result in a timeout and failure during proof generation.
+Therefore, it is recommended to use the `pro` plan (a paid plan).

 ### 4.1 Create a New Project

 After creating an account on Vercel, go to the new project creation screen by selecting `Add New`, then `Project`.